Generalized discord, entanglement, Einstein-Podolsky-Rosen steering, and Bell nonlocality in two-qubit systems under (non-)Markovian channels: Hierarchy of quantum resources and chronology of deaths and births: Results

-Due to the arbitrariness involved in the definition of these measures it is not possible to ascribe unambiguous meaning to their absolute values.
-Then, the shape of the dotted regions in Fig.~\ref{fig1} and their bounds inevitably depend on the chosen definitions.
-It follows, therefore, that the functional details of the hierarchy is not unique, i.e., the inequality chain given by Eq.~\eqref{eh} can probably be exhibited in terms of functions other than $f_q^{-1}$ and $h^{-1}$.
-There is, however, one aspect that is expected to be invariant, namely, the fact that there should not be any two-qubit X state that is entangled and nondiscordant, Bell nonlocal and separable, $2$-steerable and Bell local, and so on.
-The hierarchy expressed by the inequality chains \eqref{eh} and \eqref{ah} reveal the quantum correlations that are {\em strictly necessary} for the existence of others.
-In this respect, it becomes clear, for instance, that every two-measurement steerable state is globally sensible to local measurements, as they are necessarily discordant, while the converse is not true.
+The equivalence $D_1\equiv D_q$ comes by Result 1.
+It is worth noticing that these results are in full agreement with analytical results involving entanglement, steering, and Bell nonlocality reported in Ref.~\cite{costa16}.
+Also, it is clear that no anomaly appears in the present scenario.

-So far we have presented results involving the entropic $n$-steering.
-Some remarks are now in order for the variance-based $n$-steering $S_n^v$.
-As well as in Eq.~\eqref{ah}, we have found numerically that $\mathcal{N}\geq S_2^v$ and $S_3^v\leq E$.
-However, there is not a clear hierarchy between $S_2^v$ and $S_3^v$.
-In fact, we have noted that the variance-based steering $S_n^v$ faces an important difficulty: Unlike all the other quantum correlation measures with which we are dealing, it is sensible to {\em local operations}.
-This point can be demonstrated as follows.
+A remark is now opportune.
+Due to certain degree of arbitrariness involved in the definition of the measures in question, it is not possible to ascribe unambiguous meaning to their absolute values.
+Then, the shape of the shaded regions in Fig.~\ref{fig3} and their bounds inevitably depend on the chosen definitions.
+There is, however, one aspect that is invariant, namely, the fact that there should not be any two-qubit X state that is entangled and nondiscordant, steerable and separable, Bell local and non-steerable.
+The hierarchy expressed by Result 2 reveals quantum resources that are strictly necessary for the existence of others.